TUDB-Labs/TuDB/docs/protocol-services-interface-design.md

 // Property holds a key-value pair that's associated with an element. message Property {
-  // The element associated with this property.
+  // The element ID associated with this property. int32 element_id = 1;
-  Element element = 1;
   string key = 2;
   google.protobuf.Any value = 3;
 }